 A small amount of flame retardant or formaldehyde exposure from memory foam can be safe for adults, but it could be toxic for a baby.

-You can still choose to get a memory foam mattress for your own if that’s what you prefer.
+You can still choose to get an adult memory foam mattress for your own if that’s what you prefer.
 What’s important is that your baby’s crib mattress is not made of memory foam.

 Is Memory Foam Good for Pregnancy?